SAP-archive/cloud-sample-spaceflight-hana/docs/ex0_prerequisite_steps.md

     This is CDS 2.7.0, Compiler 1.0.32, Home: node_modules/@sap/cds
     ```

-    The important information is found on line 4 that starts with `Created the 'cloud-samples-spaceflight-hana-xxxxxxxx' instance` where `xxxxxxxx` is some randomly generated identifier.
-This is the name of your HANA database instance.
+    The important information is found on the fourth line that starts with `Created the 'cloud-samples-spaceflight-hana-xxxxxxxx' instance` where `xxxxxxxx` is some randomly generated identifier.
+This is the name of your HDI Container within the HANA database.

-    Make a note of your instance name as you will need to know this when you later connect to the database instance using the Database Explorer tool.
+    Make a note of your HDI Container name as you will need to know this when you later connect to the database using the Database Explorer tool in Web IDE.

+    The reason for needing to know the HDI Container name is that during the TechEd training sessions, there will be multiple users all sharing the same Cloud Foundry Space.
+A single HANA Database instance has been allocated to each Space, and within that Space (and therefore within that Sapce's HANA Database instance) each user will have their own HDI Container.

+    When you perform the subsequent exercises, you will need to connect to your own HDI Container!

 ## 0.6 Summary